Carbotura

 9.1 Normal Exit Sequence

-Empty truck drives from Dumping Floor toward EASB.
+Empty truck drives from Feedstock Ingest toward EASB.
 Traffic signal assigns Lane A or Lane B.

 9.2 Reconciliation Discrepancy Protocol